limistah/aleemisiaka.com/content/posts/create-multiple-copies-of-an-object-ruby.md

 puts getObjectID(multiverse) == multiverse.object_id # true
 ```

-To avoid sending in the exact object by reference use the Object.dub method to create a copy of an object.
+To avoid sending in the exact object by reference use the `Object.dup` method to create a copy of an object.

 ```ruby
 puts getObjectID(multiverse.dup) == multiverse.object_id # false
 ```

-Now it is safer to pass the duplicate variable to the method, this would protect modifying multiverse from the getObjectID method if writing is not desired.
+Now, it is safer to pass the duplicated variable to a method.
+This would protect modifying `multiverse` object in the `getObjectID` method if the method is not meant to do any write operation on the object.

-> **Note**: If an object is frozen, the returned object will remain frozen after it has been duplicated
+> **Note**: If an object is frozen, the returned object will remain frozen, even after it has been duplicated.

 ```ruby
 dup_multi = multiverse.dup